MichThyreum/Assignment-2/README.md

 Step 1: The landing page of the application details how the FOI Case Management Tool works.

-Step 2: The navigation tab on the left of the application screen as three radio buttons.
+Step 2: The navigation tab on the left of the application screen has three radio buttons.
 The Home button contains details on how to use FOI Case Management Tool.

 Step 3: Click on the “Analyser” button on the navigation tab on the left of the application screen.